 Florida Gold Seal Vocational Scholars Award: Pays per credit hour of vocation program tuition.
-The Gold Seal Vocational Scholars Award can no longer be upgraded to the Florida Medallion Scholarship.
-Florida Gold Seal students initially awarded for the 2012-2013 academic year forward may be funded for up to the maximum hours of their program of study in Career Educational Programs.
+Students may be funded for up to the maximum hours of their program of study in Career Educational Programs.
 These include Associate in Science degrees, Associate in Applied Science degrees, and College Credit Certificates, Career Certificates or Diplomas (also referred to as Postsecondary Adult Vocational/PSAV).
-For renewal criteria, go to http://www.floridastudentfinancialaid.org/ssfad/PDF/BFHandbo okChapter3.pdf.